In The Oxford Book of Modern Science Writing (2008), Richard Dawkins writes:

 I feel that I should be a bit defensive about my gushing.
 I could say, for example, that there are some important things upon which I disagree quite strongly with Dawkins.
 But ultimately, I don’t feel it necessary.
 When one reads a great book by a great writer, there is no need to apologise for appreciating it and him.
 And there is nothing wrong with writing of the joy and stimulation that a book has brought one.

-Nothing more needs to be said, except: Go, now, and read The Genetic Book of the Dead, and be awed by the genius of the blind sculptor.
+Nothing more needs to be said, except this: Go, now, and read The Genetic Book of the Dead—and behold, and be awed by, the genius of the blind sculptor.

 1. As an aside, that section of Brief Candle also details the origins of Dawkins’s idea of a genetic book of the dead, including a memorable pub supper with Arthur Cain in Oxford’s Royal Oak.
 Brief Candle pursues the idea of a ‘memetic book of the dead’, and ponders the relationship between these genetic and memetic books—interesting stuff, which is not, alas, discussed very much in The Genetic Book of the Dead.